coffepowered/procrastinate-jobs/README.md

 ## Considerations: what about SQS?
 Tradeoffs

 This approach is not a universal replacement for services like SQS.
 The main limitation is scalability—you are bound by the resources of your database server.
-Should one use a traditional message queue like AWS SQS, or leverage PostgreSQL as our task queue backbone?
+Should one use a traditional message queue like AWS SQS, or leverage PostgreSQL as a task queue backbone?
 This decision would shape everything from operational complexity to analytical capabilities.

 The PostgreSQL approach offers something compelling that managed queues struggle with: unified data architecture and [CMD-clickability](https://leontrolski.github.io/postgres-as-queue.html).
 Instead of managing separate systems for job queues, application data, and result storage, everything lives in one transactional database.
 This means when a job updates both business data and its own completion status, we get true ACID compliance.
 No worrying about partial failures where the job completes but the status update gets lost.

 This unified approach also unlocked powerful analytics capabilities.
-While SQS gives you basic message metrics through CloudWatch, our PostgreSQL setup lets us write complex SQL queries to understand job patterns, identify bottlenecks, and generate detailed performance reports.
-The same database that processes jobs can instantly tell us which workers are most efficient or how job duration correlates with payload size.
+While SQS gives basic message metrics through CloudWatch, the PostgreSQL setup lets us write complex SQL queries to understand job patterns, identify bottlenecks, and generate detailed performance reports.
+The same database that processes jobs can instantly tell which workers are most efficient or how job duration correlates with payload size.

 | Feature | PostgreSQL Queue | AWS SQS |
 |---------|------------------|---------|